[WEB] S Corporation Tax Workshop

 - Discuss S corporation operational problems including filing Form 2553, selection of tax year end, methods of accounting, calculation of taxable income, fringe benefits available, the treatment of health insurance premiums, and the requirement that an S corporation must pay reasonable compensation.

-- Describe the effect of the S election on the corporation, including the types of income taxes that are imposed on an S corporation.
+- Describe the effect of the S election on the corporation, including the types of income taxes that are imposed on an S corporation and making the PTE election.

 - Describe the events that will cause termination of the S election: vote of shareholders, ceasing to be an S corporation, passive investment income test.